gspanos/synopy/README.md

 Description
 ===========

-This project aims to support all the APIs for the Synology NAS DiskStations.
+This project aims to support as many web APIs for the Synology NAS DiskStations, as possible.

-Right now the only official API specification published by Synology, is for the Download Station.
-And you can find it [here][1].
+Right now the only official API specifications published by Synology(that I know of) are:

+1. the Download Station API [here][1]
+2. the File Station API [here][2]

 This is alpha software and there might be dramatic changes between releases, until it reaches a stable state.